aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/01-on-premises-integration-use-cases.md

 ## AWS Users and Workloads Depend on On-premises Resources and Data

-Your builders and workloads in your AWS environment have dependencies on services residing in your on-premises environment.
+Your builders and workloads in your AWS environment have dependencies on services and/or data residing in your on-premises environment.
 For example:

 **Application and/or Data Dependencies** - Workloads in your AWS environment need to access application and/or data services residing in your on-premises environment.